ChrisGermano/GlobeLocator/README.md

 ## Changelog

+### v0.0.3

+Removed previous keys and restructured user credentials.
+The new file is `config_template.js` which you will need to copy as `config.js` and keep in the project root.
+Updated `.gitignore` files.

 ### v0.0.2

 Significant update.
 Developed and integrated a system for tracking Twitter sentiment analysis from tweet content and pulling public location data, geocoding it, and saving it in a local csv for the existing system to read from.
 Operation no longer requires manual file manipulation.